Here is an interesting thought about self help;

 Brainfit for Life by Simon Evans,Ph.D. and Paul Burghardt,Ph.D., neuroscientists from the University of Michigan who have culled brain fitness tips from the research and put them into a wonderful easy-to-read, chock full of wisdom format describing the life style choices we can make for the best self help brain possible, including a discussion of the research involved in the Mind Sparke Brain Fitness Program, linked to below.

 In the tradition of Emerson and M.Scott Peck mentioned above, Evans and Burghardt say that by making some wise life style choices we can make our brain fitter.

 Those life style choices involve physical exercise, (or physical activity), nutrition, sleep, stress management, and novel learning experiences, including the computerized brain fitness programs.

-If you like the technological aids for self help stress management, please check out the link to the HeartMath emWave just below.
+If you like the technological aids for self help stress management, please check out the link to the HeartMath emWave in the right column.
 Very good and easy.

 When I was beginning my personal growth journey, a wise person told me that when I was feeling resentful or afraid or sad, that I should remember the phrase "gratitude is the attitude" when I was ready to feel better.
 That phrase has helped me feel better tens of thousands of times.

 Would you share what you are most grateful for?
 Your story could be just what another person is searching for to renew themselves?
 Thanks.

 Or get our

 Awaken the higher mental, emotional, and spiritual capacities with Heartmath.